HCVLab/HybridGait/README.md

 <!-- ![Reconstructed Objects](path_to_images) -->

 HybridGait: A Benchmark for Spatial-Temporal Cloth-Changing Gait Recognition with Hybrid Explorations

 Authors: Yilan Dong,Chunlin Yu,Ruiyang Ha,Ye Shi,Yuexin Ma,Lan Xu,Yanwei Fu,Jingya Wang

 Conference: Association for the Advancement of Artificial Intelligence(AAAI), 2024

+This is the official repo for the implementation of HybridGait: A Benchmark for Spatial-Temporal Cloth-Changing Gait Recognition with Hybrid Explorations

 <!-- ## Updates